There are two different types of electrosurgery: monopolar and bipolar.

 Monopolar electrosurgery is the emitance of the HFAC from the diathermy via an active electrode through the patients body tissues and returned back to the diathermy machine via a return electrode or patient return pad (Association for Perioperative Practice (AfPP) 2011) (Rationale 1).

-Bipolar electrosurgery is the passage of the HFAC from the diathermy machine down one prong of a bipolar forcep through the tissue that has been placed between the forcep tips and returned to the diathermy machine via the second prong.
-Bipolar diathermy does not require a patient return pad as both active and return electrodes are combined within the forceps.
+Bipolar electrosurgery is the passage of the HFAC from the diathermy machine using only the patient's tissue grasped between a pair of bipolar forceps, to form a complete electrical circuit within the patient.
+Bipolar diathermy does not require a patient return pad as both active and return electrodes are combined within the forceps (O'Riley, 2010).

 Electrosurgery has three effects on body tissue: